-A probiotic mango lassi is a sweet, tangy and refreshing treat.
-I love serving it for dessert after an Indian meal, however, you could eat with breakfast or as an afternoon snack.
-It is sugar-free, gluten-free, probiotic, and vegan-friendly (if you use almond milk).
+This probiotic mango lassi is sweet, tangy, and refreshing.
+It is also sugar-free, gluten-free, and vegan-friendly.
 Best of all, it is really simple to make!

 Probiotic Mango Lassi

 This mango lassi is a sweet, tangy, and refreshing drink.
 It is also a healthy, sugar-free, and probiotic treat.
 With only 2-ingredients, it’s super simple and delicious!

 - Prep Time: 10 minutes

 - Yield: 4 servings 1x